Recipes in Article

 - If the icing is too thin, add a spoonful of powdered sugar at a time, mixing until the right consistency is achieved.

 - Turn the mixer to medium-high speed and whisk for 5 minutes.

 - After it has finished mixing, if it’s too thick, dilute with water a drip at a time until it’s the consistency you require.

-If you cover a cake with Vegan Royal Icing, it needs to be softer than the hard set icing used for piping or for covering cookies.
+Covering a cake with Vegan Royal Icing needs to be softer than the hard set icing used for piping or covering cookies.

-The addition of 2 teaspoons of liquid glucose will produce an icing that will cover a cake beautifully and will set but not be too hard to cut or eat.
+Adding two teaspoons of liquid glucose will produce icing that covers a cake beautifully and sets but is not too hard to cut or eat.

 - Mix the powdered sugar with the water until smooth

-- If you require a less stiff icing add more water a teaspoon until your desired consistency.
+- If you require less stiff icing, add more water a teaspoon until your desired consistency.

-- If you need colored icing, use gel paste colors as they will not alter the icing’s consistency.
+- If you need colored icing, use gel paste colors, so the icing’s consistency is not altered.

 If you don’t want to use corn syrup, you can replace it with golden syrup.
 The only problem is that it is amber in color and may discolor white icing.

-I make my own syrup and stop it cooking before it gains any color and here is a recipe so you can easily make yourself.
+I make my syrup and stop it cooking before it gains any color, and here is a recipe so you can easily make it yourself.
 But you will need a sugar thermometer.